New Zealand North Island is an adventurer’s dream. Cast eyes over best things to do in the Coromandel Peninsula and you’ll see why.

 Hike the Karangahake Gorge

-Wondering what to do in Coromandel?
+Got extra time in Coromandel?
 Plan a day or two to hike or cycle through the splendid Karangahake Gorge.
 The landscapes are both beautiful and varied.
 The trails weave through the forested lands, touching sides with the Waitawheta River.

-Here sparkling waterfalls and derelict gold mining tunnels add interest to the walks.
+Here, sparkling waterfalls and derelict gold mining tunnels add interest to the walks.
 Walk through eerie old mine shafts and across swing bridges that offer views from above.
 Water holes offer plenty of opportunities to take a dip.

 Mining equipment, buildings, and tunnels bear silent witness to the enterprising hard work of miners long gone.
 Information boards tell the story of the long-abandoned mines.